PSYC 393, 394: Directed Research (1 - 3 credits)

 To apply, you need to do the following:

 - Complete the application form and return it to Dr. Babcock (MC 134).

-- Give a copy of the attached recommendation checklist to two faculty members who are willing to recommend you.
+- Give a copy of the recommendation checklist (in the application) to two faculty members who are willing to recommend you.
 (One of those faculty recommenders should be from outside the psychology department.)
 Ask them to return the completed checklist directly to Dr. Babcock as soon as possible.

 We will contact you by email to inform you whether your application has been accepted.
 If your application is approved, we will let you know which faculty member you will be working with.
 You should talk with this faculty member about the number of credits that you should register for.
 This faculty member will authorize you to enroll in the course.